motss/jsmodern/src/array/API_REFERENCE.md

 #### remove([index])

-Removes and returns the element at position `index` within the list, shifting all elemnets after it to the left, where `index` is between `0` and the length of the list and defaults to `0` if it is not set.
+Removes and returns the element at position `index` within the list, shifting all elements after it to the left, where `index` is between `0` and the length of the list and defaults to `0` if it is not set.

 ```ts
 const a = [1, 2 ,3];